-Dr. Kristian Swearingen is a visiting scientist at CGIDR and a research scientist at the Institute for Systems Biology in the lab of Dr. Rob Moritz.
+Dr. Kristian Swearingen is a visiting scientist at CGIDR and a senior research scientist at the Institute for Systems Biology in the lab of Dr. Rob Moritz.
 He received his PhD in analytical chemistry from the University of Washington.
 Swearingen specializes in the development of mass spectrometry instrumentation and techniques for identifying and quantifying proteins.
 His work in collaboration with the Kappe and Moritz Labs has resulted in characterization of protein expression in Plasmodium salivary gland sporozoites, including identifying proteins exposed on the parasite surface that may serve as new targets for vaccines against malaria.
 He is currently investigating the role of post-translational protein modifications as chemical signals in the development of infectivity in mosquito stage Plasmodium as well as in transmission of the parasite from the human host to the mosquito vector.
 When not in the lab, he enjoys spending time with his family, hiking, playing music and brewing beer.

 Senior administrative assistant